How long does probate take

 Paying Inheritance Tax

 If you are carrying out a DIY application you will need to pay inheritance tax prior to receiving a grant of probate.
 This will add time to your application as you will not be able to give an undertaking in the same way a solicitor can.
 You will also need to carry out many more valuations and this will also add to how long probate takes.
-You will normally need to have a probate valuation carried out on residential and business property as well as valuations for any significant items of value.
+You will normally need to have a probate survery carried out on residential and business property to establish a reasonable value, you will also need to do this for any items of significant value.

 Dealing with Charities